-We were all born gay and male but none of us grew up in a world that totally embraced both our gender and our sexual orientation.
-Even those from the most liberal and progressive of households still have to contend with a hostile society that fears and hates them.
+We were all born gay and male, but none of us grew up in a world that totally embraced both our gender and our sexual orientation.
+Even those from the most liberal and progressive households still have to contend with a hostile society that fears and hates them.

-With this has also come numerous myths about our sexual activities, always created by those who are not gay males, to instill fear and shame into both our community and straights.
-Of course, most center around anal sex, which is still the dark path that causes so much confusion, disgust and lies.
+With this have also come numerous myths about our sexual activities, always created by those who are not gay males, to instill fear and shame into both our community and straights.
+Of course, most center around anal sex, which is still the dark path that causes so much confusion, disgust, and lies.

-By using facts, biology and logic we can debunk all of these myths as well as ease the concerns many of you may have about anal sex.
-With a bit of luck, we might even be able to give you information to push back against those promoting these lies.
+Using facts, biology, and logic, we can debunk all of these myths and ease the concerns many of you may have about anal sex.
+With some luck, we might even be able to give you information to push back against those promoting these lies.

 Anal sex is for lovers!

-This is always were it begins.
-For many people, gay and straight, the entirety around being gay isn’t just about sex, but specifically about anal sex.
-This act is seen as dirty and wrong by both the religious and non-faithful.
+This is always where it begins.
+For many people, gay and straight, the entirety of being gay is about anal sex, and this act is seen as dirty and wrong by both the religious and non-faithful.

 Maybe it stems from an unhealthy view of the anus and rectal cavity.
-Not seeing it as a necessary part and function of the male body, rather as something to be disgusted by.
-Of course we are talking about defecation.
+Not seeing it as a necessary part and function of the male body, but rather as something to be disgusted by.
+Of course, we are talking about defecation.

 ANAL SEX ALWAYS INVOLVES FECES